Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry

 We now mod out by translations.
 This identifies the space of equiangular $N$-gons mod isometry with $\R^{N-2}$.
-Figure 8 shows, in the pentagon case, how we can introduce concrete coordinates on $\R^{N-2}$ which are linear functions of the coordinates discussed above.
-Any other construction like this would result in a linear change of variables.
+Figure 5.1 shows, in the pentagon case, how we can introduce concrete coordinates on $\R^{N-2}$ which are linear functions of the coordinates discussed above.

-It is important to emphasize that these coordinates $A,B.C$ are signed distances.
+It is important to emphasize that these coordinates $A,B,C$ are signed distances.
 They look nice in the convex case but they are defined even in the non-convex cases.
-For instance,
+For instance, in vector notation,

+Also, it is important to note that any system of coordinates based on a similar contruction (with other choices) would result in a linear change of variables implemented by a matrix with algebraic entries.

+Figure 5.2 shows similar coordinates for the case of hexagons and $7$-gons.
+We had to make some choices to get these coordinates, but any similar system would be related by a change of coordinates implemented by an algebraic matrix.

-Now we consider the signed area in these coordinates.
-We have
+{\bf The Signed Area:\/} Now we consider the signed area in these coordinates.
+In the pentagonal case we have